classdojo/scenario/README.md

 ```
 Now when the car factory will produce "Mustangs".

-If you want to specify a factory in your scenario:
+You can specify a scenario that uses a factory.

 ```javascript
 exports.fordMustangs = {